I, Robot? Exploring Ultra-Personalized AI-Powered AAC; an Autoethnographic Account: Contributions, Benefits, and Limitations

 \item \textbf{Positioning lived experience in AAC research:} By documenting the evolving relationship between user and model over three months of daily use of personalized AI suggestions, we highlight real-world tensions in personalization, authorship, and data use that may not emerge in lab-based or short-term studies.
 We hope this work inspires further use of experiential, longitudinal methods to surface the complexities of AI adoption in assistive technologies, before deployment at scale. \end{itemize}

-This study contributes early, experience-driven insight into how ultra-personalized AI might be used to enhance expressivity, efficiency, and cultural relevance for AAC users.
-By documenting the socio-technical implications of system use over time, we offer design implications for systems that aim to preserve user intent while accelerating message composition.
-Our findings highlight contexts where personalized LLMs are most effective, such as academic self-presentation or culturally grounded small talk, and propose mechanisms to support agency in these moments.
+This study contributes early, experience-driven insight into how ultra-personalized AI might enhance expressivity, efficiency, and cultural relevance for AAC users.
+By examining how personalization reshapes agency, identity, and privacy over time, we offer design implications for systems that aim to preserve user intent while accelerating message composition.